20 people killed in bus-oil tanker crash in Pakistan's Punjab province | Business

 - Pakistan

-At least 20 people were burnt alive in a collision between a passenger bus and an oil tanker in Pakistan's Punjab province on Tuesday, rescue officials said, the second major road accident in the province in three days.
+At least 20 people were burnt alive and six injured in a collision between a passenger bus and an oil tanker in Pakistan's Punjab province on Tuesday, rescue officials said, the second major road accident in the province in three days.

-The accident occurred on a motorway in Multan, some 350 kms from Lahore, reportedly because of overspeeding, police said.
+The accident occurred on a motorway in Multan, some 350 km from Lahore, reportedly because of overspeeding, police said.

 ''Most bodies of the perished passengers are burnt completely and beyond recognition.
 These bodies will be handed over to the families after a DNA test,'' he said.